sally0321/WhatsApp_Akka/README.md

 <br/>

 #### 2.5 Database
-The __[Database](https://github.com/sally0321/WhatsApp_Akka/blob/master/src/main/java/Database.java)__ class is a utility class that handles file operations for storing and retrieving various types of data related to users, contacts, and chat history.
+The __[Database](https://github.com/sally0321/WhatsApp_Akka/blob/master/src/main/java/Database.java)__ class is a utility class that handles file operations for storing and retrieving various types of data related to users, contacts, and chat history.<br/>
 <br/>

 #### 2.6 User Interaction
 The __[User](https://github.com/sally0321/WhatsApp_Akka/blob/master/src/main/java/User.java)__ actor, on the other hand, is responsible for the user's interactions with the system, specifically handling incoming messages, notifications, and actions related to chat, calls, and profile updates.
-It is more focused on receiving and responding to messages rather than managing the overall application flow.
+It is more focused on receiving and responding to messages rather than managing the overall application flow.<br/>
 <br/>

 #### 2.7 Controller Class (App)
 The __[App](https://github.com/sally0321/WhatsApp_Akka/blob/master/src/main/java/App.java)__ class is the central controller that manages the user experience and interacts with various backend server actors.
-It controls the flow of the application, including handling menus, user input, and calling different features.
+It controls the flow of the application, including handling menus, user input, and calling different features.<br/>
 <br/>

 <br/>

 ### 3.0 Use Case Diagram
 (to insert use case diagram)

 <br/>

 ### 4.0 Running the Project
 Before running the project, do a maven compilation: <br/>
 > `mvn clean compile`